 If your kid refusing to go to bed gets you worked up, come up with a plan so you don’t end up reacting every time it happens.

-Maybe you can try a reward system or a discipline method that takes the emotion out of what’s happening.
-Then you’re child is left with facts.
 They do the task and they get a reward.
 Or they don’t do something and end up with a consequence.

 It lets your child make the choice and you just have to enforce the choice, (sans yelling).